joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 Is it worth coding with @nyaf and vanilla JS/TS?
 For smaller projects and for apps that must load quickly, yes.

-Actual package sizes (0.7.3, published December 2020):
+Actual package sizes (0.7.3, published March 2021):

 * Lib:    28 KB -->  9 KB zipped (always needed)
 * Forms:  28 KB -->  7 KB zipped (Forms binding, validation, decorators)